mozilla/vinz-clortho/README.md

 * exports.ldap_bind_password = 'sekrit password';
 * exports.issuer = 'mozilla.com';

+## HTTP vs HTTPS
+This app runs under http by default.
+It can also run under HTTPS, which is helpful for development or if you don't want to run Node as a front-line webserver.

+To run under https:

+* Follow directions in [dev notes](docs/DEV_NOTES.md) to generate a self-signed SSL cert
+* In config set ``exports.use_https`` to true
+* sudo node bin/clortho will start the server listening on port 443

 This application uses a simple bind in LDAP to search for the user's DN, before trying to bind as the user. ``ldap_bind_dn`` and ``ldap_bind_password`` will be set to ``''`` for many systems, that have configured an anonymous binding.
 Alternatively, you may have secured your system with a shared